KWDB/docs/en/development/read-write-data/kafka.md

 ::: warning Note

 - JSON data includes information about column names, types, and lengths.
-If the target time-series table does not exist, KWDB will automatically create it.
+If the target time-series or relational table does not exist, KWDB will automatically create it.
 - Kafka processes data line by line.
 Each complete JSON object must be compressed into a single-line string.

 :::